Cergy-le-Haut station

-Cergy-le-Haut is a railway station in Cergy, a Paris suburb.
-The station was built in 1994 by the Agence des gares (J.-M. Duthilleul, É. Tricaud) and receives trains from Gare Saint-Lazare as well as the RER.
+Cergy-le-Haut ([sɛʁʒi lə o]) is a railway station in Cergy, a western Paris suburb, that serves trains on the RER A line of the Réseau Express Régional network and Line L line of the Transilien network.

-The station is half underground and was built in an area of openland fields, now built upon and is part of the network of stations serving the ville nouvelle of Cergy-Pontoise.
+The station was built in 1994 and is located underground in a shallow cut and cover tunnel.
+When first built, the station was located in an area of open fields, now built upon and is part of the network of stations serving the ville nouvelle of Cergy-Pontoise.
 It was part of a large project to develop the area and smart Parisian style buildings have been built next to the station around a plaza situated above the tracks.
 Cergy-le-Haut is not yet fully developed so fields are next to the station and next to seven-storey high apartment buildings.

-Patronage is high so during the rush hours it is served by RER trains every ten minutes and by suburban trains every ten minutes.
-Trains on RER services are usually MI 2N and MI 09 whilst trains on suburban services is Z50000.
+During rush hours it is served by RER A trains every ten minutes and by Transilien Line L every ten minutes.